core-wg/href/draft-ietf-core-href.md

 : If the CRI reference contains a fragment item, the fragment component of the URI reference consists of the value of that item.
-  Otherwise, the fragment component is unset.
+  Otherwise, the fragment component is not set.

   Any character in the value of a `fragment` item that is not in the set of unreserved characters or "sub-delims" or a colon